battaile/hydejs/README.md

 # hydejs
 Static site generator that likely will be hideous compared to Jekyll.
+See the 'watchjits' repository for sample source files.

 Looks in /posts directory for *.mwd (mark WAY down) files